 Show students an overhead or map view of your campus.
-Ask them to distinguish areas which have permeable and impermeable surfaces.
-From the aerial view, see if they can identify which areas need shade and could be watered using a rainwater harvesting system.
-From this quick overview, have them construct claims based on the evidence for factors that would make a good site for a rainwater system.
-Ask them: "What limiting factors could exist in terms of optimal project sites?
-(Limiting factors could include distance away from the landscape to be watered or the size of the collection area.)
+Ask them to distinguish which areas have permeable or impermeable surfaces.
+Using the aerial view, see if they can identify which areas need shade and could be watered using a rainwater harvesting system.
+Have them construct claims based on the evidence for factors that would make a good site for a rainwater system.
+Ask them: "What limiting factors could exist in terms of optimal project sites?" (e.g., distance away from the landscape to be watered or the size of the collection area.)

-BUILD THE SYSTEM:
+BUILD THE SYSTEM